narengan/cis/best-practices.md

 copyright:
    years: 2018
-lastupdated: "2018-03-06"
+lastupdated: "2018-03-13"

 ---

 # Best practices for CIS setup

-Because IBM Cloud CIS is positioned at the edge of your network, you’ll need to take a few steps to guarantee a smooth integration with your CIS services.
+Because IBM CIS is positioned at the edge of your network, you’ll need to take a few steps to guarantee a smooth integration with your CIS services.
 Here are some recommended best practices for integrating CIS with your origin servers.

 You can do these steps either before or after you change your DNS and activate our proxy service.
-These recommendations allow CIS to connect to your origin servers properly.
+These recommendations allow IBM CIS to connect to your origin servers properly.
 They’ll help you prevent any issues with API or HTTPS traffic, and help your logs capture the correct IP addresses of your customers, rather than the protective CIS IP addresses.

 Here’s what you’ll need to set up:

  * Best practice 1: Restore the originating IPs of your customers
  * Best practice 2: Incorporate CIS IP addresses
- * Best practice 3: Integrate API traffic with appropriate security settings
+ * Best practice 3: Make sure your security settings don't interfere with API traffic
- * Best practice 4: Configure your TLS with a custom certificate and a Full (Strict) setting
+ * Best practice 4: Configure your security settings as strictly as possible

 ## Best practice 1: Know how to restore the originating IPs of your customers

 As a reverse proxy, we provide the origination IP in these headers: